cloud-atlas-ai/obsidian-ics/README.md

 The plugin can extract custom fields from calendar events using configurable patterns.
 This powerful feature allows you to extract any text data and organize it into named fields.

-> **✨ New in this version**: This expands the previous video call URL extraction feature into a fully generic system.
-Your existing templates using `callUrl` and `callType` continue to work unchanged, but you now have access to much more powerful extraction capabilities through `extractedFields`.

 #### How It Works

 - **Flexible Patterns**: Use simple text matching or regular expressions